Q&A

 All teens may take the classroom and behind-the-wheel portions of driver education at a public school, a private school, or a commercial driver-training school on a space-available basis.
 However, if a student is homeschooled, the homeschool parent may teach the classroom and behind-the wheel portions.
 In this situation, the parent may choose one of four approved classroom courses.
 There is only one approved parent-taught behind-the-wheel course.

-Links to the appropriate DMV forms, the cost, and more details can be found at the HEAV website here.
-Please call our office at 804-278-9200 if I can further help you.
+Additional information, including links to the appropriate DMV forms, cost, and other details can be found here.

 Recent Posts